scala/docs.scala-lang/README.md

 ## Building & Viewing ##

-cd into the `scala-docs` directory, and build by:
+cd into the `scala.github.com` directory, and build by:

     jekyll --server